 JOIN A TOUR

-If you like to see more than only the popular temples in Bangkok’s old town, you can join this half-day guided tour that covers Wat Suthat, Wat Saket & Wat Ratchanadda.
-Further, you will also have the opportunity to see Chinatown, Indian town, and the flower market.
+If you like to explore more than just the popular temples in Bangkok’s old town, join this half-day guided tour that covers Wat Suthat, Wat Saket & Wat Ratchanadda.
+Further, you will have the opportunity to see Chinatown, Indian town, and the flower market.

 Loha Prasat – Metal Palace